natecraddock/ziglua/docs.md

 This makes the `ziglua` package available in your project.
 Access with `@import("ziglua")`.

-There are currently three options that can be passed in the third argument to `ziglua.link()`:
+There are currently three options that can be passed in the third argument to `ziglua.linkAndPackage()`:

 * `.use_apicheck`: defaults to **false**.
 When **true** defines the macro `LUA_USE_APICHECK` in debug builds.
 See [The C API docs](https://www.lua.org/manual/5.4/manual.html#4) for more information on this macro.